 The process involves creating 2 reports in Oracle Service Cloud.

-1. In the Oracle Service Cloud 'Report Explorer' create the 'Data Report' pulling in the fields that will be required in BICS.
+1. In the Oracle Service Cloud 'Report Explorer' create the 'Data Report' pulling in the fields that will be required in ADW.
 In this example some fields are pulled from the 'incidents' table.

 2. To enable the Data Sync tool to chunk data into more manageable extracts, and to filter data on dates for incremental updates - Two filters MUST be defined in each 'Data Report'.